Table of Contents

 At the Tail's End…

 Fortunately, life with Cushing's Disease for your dog can still belong, enjoyable and free of much discomfort.
-The chances of the dog recovering from Cushing's Disease when diagnosed and undergoing special medical treatment are also high.
+The dog's chances of recovering from Cushing's Disease when diagnosed and undergoing special medical treatment are also high.